Nepiki/Guides/Zillion-(SMS).md

 ![image](https://user-images.githubusercontent.com/106546659/179338697-9b67a3ec-a8ca-4f5a-aa43-7c6ecba4bdbc.png)

 This will drastically improve your ability to memorize the room codes as you learn them and save you from having to take copious notes.
-Without learning to quickly be able to memorize the symbols, the No Time to Waste achievement will not be possible.
+Without learning to quickly memorize the symbols, the No Time to Waste achievement will not be possible.

 ## **Achievements**